 Whether they’ve gone to bed early or late the night before, the Early Riser bounds around the campsite like a kangaroo, all before the crack of dawn.
 Often assumes all other guests share their love of early mornings.
 In some cases, the Early Riser has an incredible knack of creating the maximum amount of noise from the simplest of actions, such an unzipping the fly of a tent.

 Known for saying: “You missed a cracking sunset this morning.”

 While easy to get along with, the Energiser has an almost impossible amount of energy, so much so that it can become irritating.
-Is likely to shrug off a 10km hike as a 'walk around the block' and follow it up with a few hours on the tennis or basketball court.
+Is likely to shrug off a 10km hike as a 'walk around the block' and follow it up with a bike ride or a few hours on the tennis or basketball court.
 The Energiser is often first to wake and last to sleep, and then proceeds to do it all over again the next day.
 Gets along well with the Early Riser, at least in the AM part of the day.

 Known for saying: “Don’t be so lazy.”

 Needs bucket-loads of convincing to come along on a camping trip and carries on as though they’ve been asked to donate a kidney, sit through a three-hour documentary on the disintegration of banana skins, or attend a Nickleback concert.
 Likely to be seen moping in their tent or staring jealously at cabin stayers, and guaranteed to bring on rain.

 Known for saying: “This is the last time I ever do this” (and yet returns year after year).